Working with Views

 Security Layer

 Grant access to a view instead of the base table to hide sensitive columns.
-For example, advisors might only need high-level student data.
+For example, support agents might only need high-level customer data.

 first_name,